 My middle school exam result was so overwhelming that it made me think I will choose the conventional path decided for me by society and by my family.
-An 89% in 10th standard sounds extremely fantastic, but it takes you into that deep pit which is surrounded by expectations of people you don’t even know.
+An 89% in 10th standard sounds extremely fantastic, but it takes you into that deep pit that is surrounded by expectations of people you don’t even know.

 I had people calling my father and telling him “your daughter would be a doctor someday, she has scored so well”.
 Keeping it honest with you here, the societal pressure and all the appreciation I received felt good back then.

 I decided I’ll be a doctor.
 I chose medical subjects for higher studies.
-And, except English, I was continuously screwing each of the others.
+And, except for English, I was continuously screwing each of the others.
 Maths, Physics, Chemistry, Biology – every school exam had me score less than what I expected from myself.

 Forget about anybody else, I was embarrassing myself in my eyes.

 All of this was happening while I was giving my all in trying to score better.
 This is how life changes.
-And, when I could not get into any of the reputed colleges I forced my father to send me Amity because I didn’t want to sit home.
+And, when I could not get into any of the reputed colleges I forced my father to send me to Amity because I didn’t want to sit at home.

 I must agree that as much as the stagnant life of 4-5 months bothered me, it took a toll on my parent’s mental health too.

 But, I am extremely blessed that my father went against his will and agreed to send me to Amity University.